TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

 {% alert "fact" %}
 What about polymorphism?
 With dynamic polymorphism, the alternative is—guess what—static polymorphism!
-This can be achieved via [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#Static_polymorphism); but keep in mind this loses the ability to have a generic container (e.g. `vector<Animal*>`, `vector<Shape*>`).
+This can be achieved via sum types (e.g. [`std::variant`](https://en.cppreference.com/w/cpp/utility/variant)) or [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#Static_polymorphism).
+The latter is more flexible in terms of OOP compatibility, but we lose the ability for a polymorphic container (e.g. `vector<Animal*>`, `vector<Shape*>`).
 Sometimes virtual classes are a necessary ~~evil~~ abstraction.
 {% endalert %}

 Thus, it’s crucial to consider the design requirements of the software being developed.
 How long do the strings need to be?
 Can they be limited to maximum length?
 How many items will our vector hold at most?
 Is it more maintainable to use virtual classes here?

 ### Summary

-In a recent discussion between Uncle Bob and Casey Muratori on clean code and performance, Bob summaries:
+In a recent discussion between Uncle Bob and Casey Muratori on clean code and performance, Bob summarises:

 > Switch statements have their place.
 Dynamic polymorphism has its place. **Dynamic things are more flexible than static things, so when you want that flexibility, and you can afford it, go dynamic.
 If you can't afford it, stay static.**

-<sup>([source](https://github.com/unclebob/cmuratori-discussion/blob/main/programmer-cycles-vs-machine-cycles.md); emphasis mine)</sup>
+<sup>([source](https://github.com/unclebob/cmuratori-discussion/blob/main/programmer-cycles-vs-machine-cycles.md); emphasis added)</sup>

 This applies to embedded system memory as well.
 It’s difficult to afford dynamic things with few resources.
 With more powerful MCUs, it’s easier to justify dynamic things—heap, polymorphism.
 In the end, we should consider the available resources, design requirements, and use cases, and decide accordingly.
 Let me summarise again. *If you **need** flexibility and can afford it, use dynamic memory.
 If you can’t afford it (as is often the case), use static.*^[The distinction between *want* and *need* is small, but IMO important when programming for embedded systems.
 Sometimes, we may *want* to use the heap, but it's not needed.
 Very rarely, we may *need* the flexibility of the heap since the benefits outweigh the costs.]